Skip to content

 The brand’s published nutrition assumes the spec.
 So a “double chicken” bowl logged at 595 cal / 76g protein is being logged against a spec that is, in many real orders, roughly 60–70% of what arrived.

 A common assumption is that ordering through the Chipotle app or DoorDash causes worse portions because there’s no customer watching.
-The Wells Fargo data did not support that:
+Here is what I can and cannot say honestly.

-What does seem to matter, per aggregated r/Chipotle reports:
+What also seems to matter, per aggregated r/Chipotle reports:

 If your local store is consistent, the brand calculator works.
 If it’s not, no app fix saves you — you have to weigh.